MINIMBAH – WE VALUE CHILDHOOD

 Earrings are restricted to small gold or silver studs or sleepers (no large earrings).

-Hair accessories should be minimal and kept within school colours of green or white.
+Hair accessories should be minimal and kept within school colours of navy or white.

 The Minimbah Campus PFG run a variety of events throughout the year, both for the Minimbah students and the wider school community.

-In 2016 we met our objective of building a sense of community within the school by facilitating school social events and providing support to parents and students in every year level.
+Our objective is to build a sense of community within the school by facilitating school social events and providing support to parents and students in every year level.
 We have continued to support the school with funding for special purchases which enhance both programs and facilities for our children.
 We also offered support for a community welfare program students are involved in.